davebraze/david-braze/content/post/what-is-a-phoneme/index.md

 simple, but close enough for present purposes.)

-The *light* ell of "like" and the *dark* ell of "milk" are noticeably different speech sounds and they are produced with different tongue gestures.
+The *light* ell of "like" and the *dark* ell of "milk" are noticeably different speech sounds and they are produced with different, albeit similar, tongue gestures.
 You can, if you choose, easily pronounce the word "milk", or "call", while keeping the tip of your tongue tucked firmly behind your bottom front teeth.
 But if you try the same thing with the word "like", its ell sound will be noticeably defective.
 (Go ahead.
 Give it a try.)
 The light ell and the dark ell are different phones (different speech sounds) but English speakers treat them as belonging to the same category of speech sounds, the same phoneme.
+They both count as ells.

+In fact, when the need arises, linguists will use a more detailed transcription to represent the phones that occur in a word, instead of the phonemes.
+This is called phonetic transcription and these are placed between square brackets, instead of slashes, to set them apart from phonemic transcriptions.
+Each phonetic variant of a phoneme will be represented by a different symbol.
+So, while the phonemic transcription of "milk" is as given above ("/m&#x026A;lk/"), the phonetic transcription looks like this: [m&#x026A;&#x26B;k].

 So what about the short-hand of calling a phoneme a speech sound?
-It is mostly a matter of glossing over what some might consider a niggling detail of little relevance.
+Does it matter if we gloss over what some might consider a niggling detail of little relevance?
 Certainly, in speech, a phoneme has to make its presence known somehow, so, it will be represented by a contextually appropriate *phone*.

-But I think this detail matters in a couple of important ways.
+In hearing speech, it's usually easy to assign each phone that you hear to the right phoneme.
+Exceptions can arise for a number of reasons, some more interesting than others.
+A few of the more common include: noise in the environment, inattention on the part of the listener, speaker's accent unfamiliar to listener, and so on.

+That said, there are at least a couple of reasons that phone--phoneme mappings may be of particular relevance in the classroom.
 First, the alphabetic principle at the core of the English writing system is a mapping between phonemes and letters.
 That's why our spelling system maps light ell and dark ell to the same letter.
-Second,
+Beginning readers may go through a phase where they try to map letters to phones instead of phonemes, and that can make for some creative spellings.
+A reading teacher needs to be able to recognize that that's what is happening and help the student through it.
+Another issue is that, in different dialects of English, each phoneme may consist of different sets of phones.
+For example, speakers of some varieties of English may replace the dark ell with a vowel sound.
+An example would be a pronunciation of "milk" as [m&#x026A;&#x28A;k].
+The teacher needs to be able to recognize that this vowel phone is still a part of the ell phoneme.

+In this post, I've tried to shed light on the nature of phonemes and their relationship to speech sounds, and why it can matter in teaching reading.
+Certainly, more can be said, about phonemes and about the connection of speech to reading.
+I'll follow up on both these matters in later blog posts.

 [^1]: For example, Louisa Moats writes, "From a finite set of speech
       sounds (**phonemes**), speakers of an oral language say and